MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

 1. Find the `sqlservbdc-app-deploy.vsix` file you downloaded and choose that to install.

-After the SQL Server big data cluster app deploy extension has been installed, it prompts you to reload VS Code.
-You should now see the SQL Server BDC App Explorer in the VS Code sidebar.
+After the SQL Server big data cluster app deploy extension has been installed, it prompts you to reload Visual Studio Code.
+You should now see the SQL Server BDC App Explorer in the Visual Studio Code sidebar.

 ### App Explorer